gfrancomontero/gfrancomontero/README.md

 Hola!
 It's Gonzalo Franco 👋

-I'm an experienced software engineer and founder of OpenBroker, with a focus on JavaScript and Ruby development.
+Experienced software engineer and founder of OpenBroker, with a focus on JavaScript Frameworks / Ruby back-end developments.
 With over 6 years of experience, I've crafted my skills in writing high-quality, scalable, and performant code.
-I'm passionate about best practices, technical writing, and clear documentation, always paying close attention to detail and accuracy.
+Passionate about best practices, technical writing, and clear documentation, always paying close attention to detail and accuracy.

 ## About Me

-- 🔭 I'm the founder of [OpenBroker.com](http://www.openbroker.com) and many more startups
+- 🔭 Founder of [OpenBroker.com](http://www.openbroker.com) and many more startups
-- 👨‍💻 My alter-ego is a Fullstack developer at OpenBroker.com
+- 👨‍💻 Which means: Fullstack developer at OpenBroker.com
 - 🌱 Never not learning.
 Currently learning GraphQL API development, NextJS, and Django
-- 📈 I have a track record of achievements, including "OpenBroker S.L."
-"CleanHero Inc." and "Supercharge Productions Inc."
+- 📈 Track record of achievements, both in Europe and USA
 - 💬 Feel free to ask me about product lifecycle, business intelligence, raising capital, front-end frameworks, or internal and external-facing API development

 ## Get in Touch